 Clinicians should keep a record describing what they did and how much time was spent.
 They must send this documentation in when billing Medicare.
 For every additional 20 minutes of RPM services, the billing physician can bill CPT 99458.
 Timing does not round up, and billing occurs monthly.
 For example, if a care provider performs 35 minutes of RPM services, the billing physician can only bill for the initial 20 minutes.

 It is important to note that CPT 99457 is billed “incident to” under general supervision.
-That is to say; Medicare providers are allowed to contract third-party remote patient monitoring companies to help with RPM services.
+That is, Medicare providers are allowed to contract third-party remote patient monitoring companies to help with RPM services.
 As a result, healthcare organizations can manage more patients and generate increased income without significantly impacting organizational workflows.

 Step 5: Submit the Claim

-At the end of each billing period, the billing physician can submit their claim for reimbursement.
-The billing physician can also wait until the end of the month to submit all claims together.
+The billing physician can submit a claim for reimbursement at the end of each billing period or wait until the end of the month to submit all claims together.

 Below is a summary of the billing cycle per CPT code: